Resplendent quetzal: In culture

+The resplendent quetzal is the national animal of Guatemala and it appears on the flag and coat of arms of the country.

-The resplendent quetzal is of great importance to Guatemalan culture, being present in various legends and myths.
-It was considered divine and associated with Quetzalcoatl, a feathered serpent and god of life, light, knowledge and the winds, by pre-Columbian Mesoamerican civilizations.
-Its scintillating green tail feathers, symbolizes spring plant sprout, were venerated by the Aztec and Maya.
-The Maya also regarded the quetzal as figurative of freedom and wealth on account of quetzals deceasing in captivity and the worth of their feathers along with jade, correspondingly.
-Mesoamerican rulers and some high ranked nobles wore diadems created from quetzal feathers, symbolically linking them to Quetzalcoatl.
-Since the killing of quetzals was forbidden under the Mayas and Aztec criminal law, the bird was merely seized, its prolonged tail feathers deplumed, and was set loose.
-In ancient Mayan culture, the quetzal feathers were considered so precious that they were even used as a medium of exchange.
-Thus the name of the Guatemala currency, the quetzal.
-In various Mesoamerican languages, the word quetzal can as well mean precious, sacred, or king, warrior, prince.
+In pre-Columbian Mesoamerican civilizations, the quetzal was associated with Quetzalcoatl, the feathered-serpent god of life, light, knowledge and the winds.
+Its scintillating green tail feathers, thought to symbolize spring plant growth, were venerated by the Aztec and Maya.
+The Maya also regarded the quetzal as representative of freedom (on account of quetzals dying in captivity) and with wealth (due to the value of their feathers.)
+Mesoamerican rulers and some high-ranking nobles wore diadems adorned with quetzal feathers, symbolically linking them to Quetzalcoatl.
+Since the killing of quetzals was forbidden under Maya and Aztec law, the bird was merely seized, its prolonged tail feathers deplumed, and set loose.
+In ancient Mayan culture, quetzal feathers were considered so precious that they were used as a medium of exchange, leading to the name of the Guatemalan currency, the quetzal.
+In various Mesoamerican languages, the word quetzal has a secondary meaning of precious, sacred, or king, warrior, prince.

 One Mayan legend has it that a resplendent quetzal accompanied the hero, Tecún Umán, prince of the Quiché (K'iche') Maya, during his battle against Spanish conquistador Pedro de Alvarado.
 Tecún, equipped with just an arrow and bow, nevertheless is able to incapacitate Alvarado's horse on the first strike.
 Alvarado was then given a second horse and counter-charged against Tecún, running his chest through with a spear.
-The quetzal flew down and alighted on Tecún's body, drenching its chest in his blood.
+A quetzal flew down and alighted on Tecún's body, drenching its chest in his blood.
 It was then that the species, which used to be completely green, obtained its characteristic red chest feathers.
 Additionally, from that day on, the quetzal, which sang delightfully before the Spanish conquest, has been mute ever since; it will sing anew solely when the land is fully liberated.